 Pros

-Strong value entry into a trail-capable hardtail e-MTB
+Strong value for a trail-ready hardtail eMTB

 Cons

-Hardtail limits show on rough, repeated descents
+Hardtail limits show on rough repeated descents

 Specifications